 “You know there are seven of us?
 How that?”

-“When my folks asked why there were so many bedrooms in the house the real estate woman told us that your family has seven boys and one girl on the way.”
+“When my folks asked why there were so many bedrooms in the house the real estate woman told us that your family has seven boys — and a girl on the way.”

 “It’s so hard to keep secrets these days,” Tom said, but he grinned to show he wasn’t upset.